shurik179/yozh/docs/quickstart/installation.rst

 * `fonts` folder
 * `lib` folder (`CIRCUITPY` may already contain folder `lib`; if so, copy all contents of `circuitpython_library/lib` to `CIRCUITPY/lib`)

+if you intend to use Yozh with Huskylens camera by DFrobot, you also need to copy file `huskylens.py`.

 Please note that extracted Yozh  archive also contains a folder `circuitpython_library/examples`.
 Move this folder to some convenient location on your computer - you will use it shortly.